jnozzi/cocoadev.com/markdown/NSImageFromAMovieFrame.md

 ----

-This is some code I worked up a while ago to extract a single frame from a General/QuickTime movie and return it as an General/NSImage.
-Portions of this code are derived from Apple's General/QuickTime sample code, specifically General/CocoaVideoFrameFromNSImage ... which achieves almost what this code does, but not in such a self-contained manner.
-Apple's sample uses General/NSQuickdrawView, and I wanted something that was a bit more abstract and not tied to an General/NSView class. -- General/DrewThaler
+This is some code I worked up a while ago to extract a single frame from a QuickTime movie and return it as an NSImage.
+Portions of this code are derived from Apple's QuickTime sample code, specifically CocoaVideoFrameFromNSImage ... which achieves almost what this code does, but not in such a self-contained manner.
+Apple's sample uses NSQuickdrawView, and I wanted something that was a bit more abstract and not tied to an NSView class. -- DrewThaler

 // ---------------------------------------
 //  imageFromMovie:atTime:
 // ---------------------------------------
 //
-- (General/NSImage*)imageFromMovie:(Movie)movie atTime:(General/TimeValue)time
+- (NSImage*)imageFromMovie:(Movie)movie atTime:(TimeValue)time
 {
     // Pin the time to legal values.
-    General/TimeValue duration = General/GetMovieDuration(movie);
+    TimeValue duration = GetMovieDuration(movie);
     if (time > duration)
         time = duration;
     if (time < 0) time = 0;

-    // Create an offscreen General/GWorld for the movie to draw into.
+    // Create an offscreen GWorld for the movie to draw into.
-    General/GWorldPtr gworld = [self gworldForMovie:movie];
+    GWorldPtr gworld = [self gworldForMovie:movie];

-    // Set the General/GWorld for the movie.
+    // Set the GWorld for the movie.
-    General/GDHandle oldDevice;
+    GDHandle oldDevice;
-    General/CGrafPtr oldPort;
+    CGrafPtr oldPort;
-    General/GetMovieGWorld(movie,&oldPort,&oldDevice);
+    GetMovieGWorld(movie,&oldPort,&oldDevice);
-    General/SetMovieGWorld(movie,gworld,General/GetGWorldDevice(gworld));
+    SetMovieGWorld(movie,gworld,GetGWorldDevice(gworld));

     // Advance the movie to the appropriate time value.
-    General/SetMovieTimeValue(movie,time);
+    SetMovieTimeValue(movie,time);

     // Draw the movie.
-    General/UpdateMovie(movie);
+    UpdateMovie(movie);
-    General/MoviesTask(movie,0);
+    MoviesTask(movie,0);

-    // Create an General/NSImage from the General/GWorld.
+    // Create an NSImage from the GWorld.
-    General/NSImage *image = [self imageFromGWorld:gworld];
+    NSImage *image = [self imageFromGWorld:gworld];

-    // Restore the previous General/GWorld, then dispose the one we allocated.
+    // Restore the previous GWorld, then dispose the one we allocated.
-    General/SetMovieGWorld(movie,oldPort,oldDevice);
+    SetMovieGWorld(movie,oldPort,oldDevice);
-    General/DisposeGWorld(gworld);
+    DisposeGWorld(gworld);

     return image;
 }